 The number of people reporting sexual assaults and rape is on the rise in Cork city, according to new figures.

-The statistics were presented by Chief Superintendent Barry McPolin at yesterday’s meeting of the Cork City Joint Policing Committee, writes Kelly O'Brien of the Evening Echo.
+The statistics were presented by Chief Superintendent Barry McPolin at yesterday’s meeting of the Cork City Joint Policing Committee,.

 The city's top cop presented data which shows that between December and February there were reports of 27 sexual assaults and 10 reports of rape.

 This was then compared to substantially lower figures of the same three month period for the previous year – between December 2015 and February 2016 there were 15 reports of sexual assaults and five reports of rape.

 While Chief Supt McPolin said the figures are “of concern” to the Gardaí, he said that some of the reports are historical instances that have only just been reported.

 He said that over the last few months, Gardaí have ramped up efforts to get people to report such crimes, even if they are in the past.

 “We are encouraging people to report incidents.
 We have also established, over the past six or seven months here in Cork, a special Protective Services Unit which is running in tandem with a national initiative to tackle crimes like sexual assault,” he said.

 “You can see we’ve obviously been very successful at encouraging people to come forward to report crimes, and a lot of the crimes being reported are historic in nature which has no doubt added to the increase in the figures.”